Neawhen/neiwen.github.io/_pages/services.md

 **Invited Reviewer**\
 IEEE Transactions on Mobile Computing (TMC)\
-Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT/UbiComp)
+Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT/UbiComp)\
+The First Workshop on DL-Hardware Co-Design for AI Acceleration in the 37th AAAI Conference on Artificial Intelligence

 **Teaching Assistant**\
 ENGG1100 Introduction to Engineering Design, 2018 Fall, CUHK\